BassT23/Proxmox/README.md

 in `USED_BRANCH` as installed-state metadata, but it never changes the target of a bare `update -up`.
 A lower target version requires explicit interactive confirmation and is blocked in noninteractive mode.
+Configuration schema migrations update the local `VERSION` marker only after the target defaults have been validated and merged; user settings remain in place.

 Upgrading from version 5.0 or earlier to 5.1 requires a restart of the Proxmox host to fully complete the Ultimate Updater migration.
 The host itself remains